dotnet/docs-maui/docs/macos/deployment/publish-app-store.md

 ## Upload to the App Store

-To distribute your app through the App Store, or TestFlight, you'll need to create an app record in App Store Connect.
+To distribute your app through the Mac App Store, or TestFlight, you'll need to create an app record in App Store Connect.
 This record includes all the information about the app as it will appear in the App Store and all of the information needed to manage the app throughout the distribution process.
 For more information, see [Create an app record](https://developer.apple.com/help/app-store-connect/create-an-app-record/add-a-new-app) on developer.apple.com.

-[Transporter](https://apps.apple.com/us/app/transporter/id1450874784?mt=12) can be used to submit your app to the App Store.
+[Transporter](https://apps.apple.com/us/app/transporter/id1450874784?mt=12) can be used to submit your app to the Mac App Store.
 It will also help to identify errors with app packages that stop successful submission.

 ## See also